April6804/campervan/README.md

 The javascript functions I created are:

-~~* openModal, closeModal, showSlides and other lightbox functions are on my app.js page.
+* ~~ openModal, closeModal, showSlides and other lightbox functions are on my app.js page.
 They display each image based on what image you clicked on with a dark background.
 Each image has a previous and next button to display other images.~~

 * Hamburger menu in nav appears on smaller screens with a drop down menu when clicked.

 * getFile and sub(obj) are also on the app.js file and allows my custom button to upload a file to be included in a contact form.
 Of course it is only for a demo and doesn't actually upload the image and send it anywhere.

-* if(navigator.userAgent.match(/iPhone/)) to add a class to the html on the Contact page to adjust the width on my custom btn.
-(IOS changed the styles)
+* If viewed on an iPhone then JS adds a class to the html on the Contact page to adjust the width of my custom btn.